pasabanov/TemplateTemplate/.github/pull_request_template.md

 ### Types of changes
 <!--
-Please pick all that apply and remove unnecessary sections.
+Pick all that apply and remove unnecessary sections.
 Also remove anything unnecessary from the parentheses.
 - Bug fix
 - Feature